 Brig.
 Gen. Lenderman graduated from Duke University with an Electrical Engineering degree in 1993.
-After attending pilot training at Columbus AFB, Miss., she served several tours flying the KC-135 Stratotanker at Grand Forks AFB, N.D., Fairchild AFB, Wash. and Altus AFB, Okla.
-Her staff assignments include serving as the Chief, Commander’s Action Group and Executive Officer to the Commander, Air Mobility Command, Scott AFB, Ill. and the Analysis Branch Chief, Joint Staff J-8, Washington, D.C.
-She also commanded the 15th Air Mobility Operations Squadron at Travis AFB, Calif., served as the Vice Commander of the 380th Air Expeditionary Wing in Southwest Asia and commanded the 375th Air Mobility Wing at Scott AFB, Ill.
+After attending pilot training at Columbus Air Force Base, Mississippi, she served several tours flying the KC-135 Stratotanker at Grand Forks AFB, North Dakota, Fairchild AFB, Washington and Altus AFB, Oklahoma.
+Her staff assignments include serving as the Chief, Commander’s Action Group and Executive Officer to the Commander, Air Mobility Command, Scott AFB, Illinois, Analysis Branch Chief, Joint Staff J-8, the Pentagon, Arlington, Virginia, and Deputy Director-Military, Strategic Plans, Policy and Logistics, U.S. Transportation Command, Scott AFB, Illinois.
+She also commanded the 15th Air Mobility Operations Squadron at Travis AFB, California, served as the Vice Commander of the 380th Air Expeditionary Wing in Southwest Asia and commanded the 375th Air Mobility Wing at Scott AFB, Illinois.
+Prior to her current position, Brig.
+Gen. Lenderman was the Commander, 502nd Air Base Wing and Joint Base San Antonio, Texas.

 1998 Squadron Officer School, Maxwell Air Force Base, Ala.